- About Bluebirds

 Universal Sparrow Trap

 If a House Sparrow has taken over your nestbox, you can humanely trap it with the Universal Sparrow Trap, also known as the Van Ert trap.
 If you have a TBS nestbox, the screws for attaching the sparrow trap are already positioned below the hole.
-Because the trap captures any bird that enters the nestbox, you must check your nestbox frequently (once an hour) after youve installed it.
-When you order one, please tell Floyd Van Ert, "Texas Bluebird Society sent me!"
+Because the trap captures any bird that enters the nestbox, you must check your nestbox frequently (once an hour) after you've installed it.

 "Color me" drawing by Elizabeth Morris for TBS.